 To determine whether VPS might be your ideal web hosting option, you also need to understand its sibling hosting services, shared hosting and dedicated hosting — VPS hosting can be seen as a compromise between these two alternatives in terms of quality, flexibility, and cost.
+There are tons of free and cheap VPS hosting options depending on your needs and usage.
 Let’s start with shared hosting.

 VPS Hosting vs. Shared Hosting

 With shared web hosting, multiple websites share the same web server and all of its resources, including storage space and processing power.
 It’s also the cheapest web hosting option, with many providers charging just a few dollars a month for a shared plan.

 Shared hosting is like VPS hosting in that it involves storing multiple websites on the same physical server.
 However, unlike shared hosting, VPS hosting virtually isolates each website on its own simulated server with its own IP address, which provides several benefits over shared plans:

 Speed and Resources